Novice solo backpacker to a seasoned budget traveler.

-So if you’re planning your first trip and feel under-prepared, anxious not knowing what to expect or think you’re walking into this blind; don’t worry you will be a novice solo backpacker.
+If you’re planning your first trip and feel under-prepared, anxious not knowing what to expect or think you’re walking into this blind; don’t worry you will be a novice solo backpacker.
 However, let me assure you we were all in your position at one point.
 I can honestly tell you even with all the research and planning I did before my first trip I wasn’t prepared.

-How many times have you heard or read this from other travelers and from doing your research.
-When you’re a solo budget backpacker, things change, situation occur, your mind changes like the wind, so keep it loose and flexible to allow you to maneuver.
+How many times have you heard or read this from other travelers or from doing your research?
+When you’re a solo budget backpacker, things change, different situation’s occur, your mind changes like the wind, so keep it loose and flexible to allow you to maneuver.

 In saying that, you shouldn’t confuse planning with researching; as a solo budget backpacker good research can make a huge difference to your trip.
 If you need help with structuring your research in a step-by-step manner which covers all your bases download this solo travel planning walkthrough for FREE.

 I’m sure you’ve heard a million times that you should pack light.
 Well while that is true, you should also pack accordingly to where you are going.
 If you’re heading on a winter trip pack winter clothes but that doesn’t mean pack two of everything, if you’re going somewhere hot then you’re not going to need your jumpers but again don’t overload.

 I’m not trying to be arrogant, It’s just we’ve all been there, it’s natural as a novice solo backpacker to be tempted to overpack.
 The majority of backpackers will tell you they regretted over-packing on their first trip.
 My first trip I took 2 pairs of everything for every single day for all weather conditions, I wanted to be prepared; more fool me!
 I didn’t think logically, with that weight, I may as well of carried a sack of bricks with me.
 The worst thing is I didn’t ever wear half the stuff I took.
 Over the years my backpack has got lighter and lighter, I take bare minimum now and that suits my back just fine.

-Ok, I know you’re scratching your head now, you’re thinking “what is this guy talking about, I’ve done my research and planning, I’m prepared for anything”
+Ok, I know you’re scratching your head now, you’re thinking “what is this guy talking about, I’m doing my research and planning, I’m prepared for anything”

 Arriving in a new country.

 Arriving in a new foreign country can be daunting even for an experienced traveler, especially if they speak a language you don’t.
-Over the years I’ve learnt to do a few things before I get to a new country and this goes back to my research, and this may help you.
+Over the years I’ve learned to do a few things before I get to a new country and this goes back to my research, and this may help you.

 - Try and learn a little basic language of the country or region because even if you try to speak their language it goes a long way.
 You don’t come across as ignorant.

-- I carry a small amount of money in the right currency but not too much (I use ATM’s as I don’t flash wods of cash around locals)
+- Carry a small amount of money in the right currency but not too much (I use ATM’s as I don’t flash wads of cash around locals)

-- If I want to take a Taxi, I find out which are registered taxi’s and not scam-artists (there’s a lot of them ) If I go for the bus, I try to find out which route the bus takes; nothing worse than arriving in a new country and getting on the wrong bus because you can’t understand the people or the bus timetable.
+- If you want to take a Taxi, find out which are registered taxi’s and not scam-artists (there’s a lot of them ) If you go for the bus, try to find out which route the bus takes; nothing worse than arriving in a new country and getting on the wrong bus because you can’t understand the people or the bus timetable.

-- I Book a hostel in advance – This is the only time I do this because It’s a new country, I’m not familiar with it, and I want to get to my hostel as quick as I can.
-Also I can have the route mapped out so if the driver deviated I will know.
+- Book a night or two in a hostel in advance – This is the only time I book in advance, I do this because It’s a new country, I’m not familiar with it, and I want to get to my hostel as quickly as I can.
+Also, I can have the route mapped out so if the driver deviated I will know.

-- Try my hardest not to look like a tourist – The more you look like a tourist the bigger the target you look like.
+- Try your hardest not to look like a tourist – The more you look like a tourist the bigger the target you look like.